 Maryland has made tremendous progress in becoming a national leader on environmental issues.
-Maryland is the fourth most environmentally friendly state in the country, has the highest water quality in the country, and has the second most LEED-certified buildings per capita.
+Maryland is the fourth most environmentally friendly state in the country, has the highest water quality in the country, the entire state.
+Tutoring has been shown to move students up toward grade level early, before their problems become serious in later grades, and it's the and has the second most LEED-certified buildings per capita.
 I will make sure to strike a balance between the environment and making sure that our economy, job creators, and Maryland families are in the best position to prosper.
 I support an all the above approach to energy and will be focused on implementing Maryland's current greenhouse gas emissions target, which is one of the strongest in the nation.
 We're the most improved state in America for business and a leader on the environment.
 We don't need to propose unfeasible plans just to appease certain interest groups, when we are already a national leader.
 I prefer to incentivize people to do the right things, rather than forcing them under restrictive measures.